-The doctors told her that clinical nymphomania is actually quite rare and that it was most likely a psychological reaction to some kind of emotional or sexual trauma.
+Some doctors told her that nymphomania doesn’t exist and that it was most likely a psychological reaction to some kind of emotional or sexual trauma.
 The medication that they gave her only ever made her sleepy or hungry, so she flushed them all down the toilet, fixed herself a stiff drink and retired to her bedroom as a matter of ritual every time a new prescription failed.

 As she rode in the black cab for yet another consultation, she bit her lip and tried to levitate on her seat.
 She really didn’t want her first session with a psychiatrist to be post-orgasm, but when she finally reached her destination, it was too late.

 The doctor’s office was in the business district, housed in a modern building with keypads and a receptionist behind a curved desk.
 Chloe keyed in the code she had been given and approached the woman, who was talking into a headset.